 As usual, empirical analysis is the only way to separate philanthropic fact from fiction.
 One excellent resource we’d recommend on that front is William MacAskill’s book, “Doing Good Better,” and the affiliated website www.EffectiveAltruism.org.
 Based on his research as a graduate student at the University of Oxford, MacAskill observed that, “the best charities are hundreds of times more effective at improving lives than merely ‘good’ charities.”
 In short, if you’re going to give, you may as well give to the best.

 Last but not least, if you are charitably inclined, you might as well cut yourself a tax break while you’re at it.
-One option to consider on that front is to make use of Donor Advised Funds, as we’ve described in past posts such as this one.
+One option to consider on that front is to make use of Donor Advised Funds, as we’ve described in past posts.

 Have we sparked your interest in pursuing more intentional giving in 2016?
 As always, we would welcome the opportunity to hold a Cogent Conversation® with you about your evidence-based philanthropic intent, this year, and in the years ahead.